[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 • System and Organization Controls (SOC 2): SOC 2, a product of the American Institute of Certified Public Accountants, outlines organizational standards for data integrity, confidentiality, and reliability.
 It outlines effective security protocols, allowing users to feel secure when outsourcing operations and providing sensitive information to third parties.
 Counsel maintains SOC 2 compliance by upholding strict security practices across the platform.

 Counsel also employs clinician supervision on every patient interaction to ensure reliable security.
-Healthcare organizations are obligated to uphold a minimum standard for care quality.
+Healthcare organizations are required to uphold a minimum standard for care quality.
 While Counsel AI can assess patients and respond to their inputs, it can’t resolve every medical query a user may have.
+This is why physician oversight maintains both patient safety and legal defensibility.
+In uncertain situations, the platform defers to a real doctor for further assessment and analysis.
+This prevents misdiagnoses and upholds the quality of care, enabling organizations to responsibly utilize medical AI without concern for regulatory non-compliance.

 Benefits of using responsible medical AI to drive your innovation strategy forward